Motorcycle Accident Lawyer in Columbia, SC

 There are many types of safety gear designed to protect motorcyclists.
 However, even a motorcyclist wearing the maximum amount of protective gear is never fully shielded from the possibility of a serious injury if a crash occurs.
 Even a helmet cannot fully protect from head trauma one hundred percent of the time.
 Motorcyclists do not have the safety features of a car or truck to protect them, and instead, a car can collide directly with a motorcyclist’s body.
 While a motorcyclist may be completely under control, it is never possible to control other vehicles or to ensure that vehicles can accurately identify motorcycles on roadways in Columbia.

-Even the most protected motorcyclists can be involved in accidents that result in traumatic or fatal injury.
+Even the most protected motorcyclists can be involved in accidents that result in traumatic or fatal injury in SC.
 The following are examples of injuries commonly resulting from motorcycle accidents:

 - Head fractures

 - Spinal cord injury

 It is rare that a motorcyclist will not require some amount of medical care following an accident, and they often need to be transported to a hospital by ambulance.
 Expenses and medical bills can add up quickly.
 Fortunately, the law provides a remedy for an injured accident victim to seek compensation from negligent, grossly negligent, or reckless parties.

 Common Questions Asked of Columbia Motorcycle Crash Attorneys

 Motorcycle sales and ridership went from declining in the last few years to recently rebounding.
 They are now on the rise in the United States.
 A variety of factors have contributed to the increasing use of motorcycles, including a desire to avoid public transportation, direct-to-consumer sales, and the growing popularity of smaller engine bikes.
 Additionally, female ridership is increasing, as is electric motorcycle usage.
 With an increase in motorcycle riders comes the potential increase in motorcycle accidents and court cases.